hosford42/vert/README.md

 ## TODO:

-* Complete support for undirected edges.
+* Test cases for undirected edges.
 * Add separately installable graph stores for neo4j, tinkerpop, networkx, sqlite, and other back ends.
 * Add an example for creating a third-party module to provide support for